Top 10 MC5 Songs

 # 7 – Starship

 The second part is reminiscent of early Pink Floyd as the song slows down into an intense psychedelic soundscape.
-Eventually, “Starship” slowly begins to pick up again as random guitar and drum noises turn into a cohesive and abrasive beat.
-“Starship” stops suddenly and Tyner recites spoken words as Smith and Kramer create atmospheric effects with their guitars.
+Eventually, “Starship” slowly picks up again as random guitar and drum noises coalesce into a cohesive, abrasive beat.
+“Starship” stops suddenly, and Tyner recites spoken words as Smith and Kramer create atmospheric effects with their guitars.
 “Starship” follows this pattern of heavy noise rock and slow psychedelia several times before the band finishes to loud applause.

 # 6 – I Can Only Give You Everything